-Today we wrap up this sermon series of digging deeper into exactly Who the Holy Spirit is.
-Each week, we have focused on one word- a name that describes the Holy Spirit.
+We are in the midst of 7 weeks of digging deeper into exactly Who the Holy Spirit is.
+Each week, we focus on one word- a name that describes the Holy Spirit.
 The first week, we talked about the fact that the Holy Spirit is the Author.
 Week 2, we considered that the Holy Spirit is the Encourager.
 Week 3, we looked at the Holy Spirit as Indweller.
-Week 4, we considered the Holy Spirit as the Intercessor.
-Last Week, we looked at the Holy Spirit as the Revealer.
-Today, we close this series as we talk about the fact that the Holy Spirit is our Teacher.
+Last week, we considered the Holy Spirit as the Intercessor.
+AND TODAY, WE LOOK AT THE Holy Spirit as the Revealer.

 1Corinthians 2:12-13 What we have received is not the spirit of the world, but the Spirit who is from God, so that we may understand what God has freely given us.
 This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, explaining spiritual realities with Spirit-taught words.